cyrus2281/go-lang-course/complete-go.md

 In Go, every package can have one or more `init` functions.
 The `init` function is called automatically when the package is initialized, before the `main` function is run.
 You typically use `init` to set up initial conditions like initializing variables or opening resources.

 Key characteristics of `init`:

 - No parameters and no return value.
 - Runs before `main()` and runs automatically.
 - Multiple `init` functions can exist in the same package, even in different files.

+`init` function can also be added in non-main packages to perform package-specific initialization.

 Example:

 ```go
 package main